lacework/terraform-gcp-audit-log/examples/organization-level-audit-log/README.md

-# Integrate GCP Organziation with Lacework
+# Integrate GCP Organization with Lacework
 The following provides an example of integrating a Google Cloud Organization with Lacework for Cloud Audit Log analysis.

 ```hcl